Nomed73/FlightLogs/README.md

 Before the first use:
 - Open the constants.py file and update the information there.
 - Activate the virtual environment.
-- Open flightlogs and run _main_.py
+- Open flightlogs and run '_main_.py'
 - Click Connect Drone
+- Choose any of the option

+Flight Review will run on your default browser.
+It was tested in Firefox Developer edition.

 # Issues